 Fenton street is about 2 km long.
 And it takes around 30 minutes to get from one end to the other.
 More specifically, from the motels area to the Government Gardens and Lakefront Park.

 If you want to get to Mamaku, Redwoods Treewalk, Te Puia – Maori Museum or Velocity Valley Adrenaline Park, you will definitely need a ride.
 You can easily grab an Uber.
 There are not so many drivers around, but the request is not high either.
 You will have to wait between 5 and 20 minutes depending on how far you are from the city center.

 And you can always catch a bus.
 But I think that for this precise one day itinerary around Rotorua, the bus could make you lose a lot of time.
 Timetable and itineraries can be found here.

 Check the live map here!

 We had time to enjoy Maori culture, especially their songs and food.
 We saw the farmlands and the lakes.
 Watched the geysers and weirdly-colored ponds.
-Overall, it was a wonderful day that felt like a week.
+Overall, it was a wonderful, only one day in Rotorua that felt like a week.
 And still so much more left to experience.

 In case you tried this Rotorua one-day trip, I would really love to hear about your experience: difficulties, chosen alternatives, changing hours, budget.